Tudor Parfitt: African Judaism

 The Lemba have a tradition of having brought a drum, or ngoma, from the Middle East centuries ago.
 Parfitt noted that their description of the ngoma was similar to that of the Biblical Ark of the Covenant.
 He observed that rabbinic sources maintain that there were two Arks of the Covenant: one the ceremonial Ark, covered with gold, which was eventually placed in the Holy of Holies in the Temple; the other the Ark of War, which had been carved from wood by Moses and was a relatively simple object.
 Parfitt proposed that the Ark of War may have been taken by Jews across the Jordan River and, citing Islamic sources, suggests that they perhaps carried it as they migrated south, while under rule by Arab tribes.
 The Lemba claim to have brought their ark/ngoma from Arabia at some point in the past.
 In 2007, Parfitt discovered an object he claimed was an ancient copy of the original ngoma.
 Parfitt wrote The Lost Ark of the Covenant: Solving the 2,500 Year Old Mystery of the Fabled Biblical Ark (2008), documenting his findings.
 Associated documentaries were aired on Channel Four and the History Channel.
 The BBC reported that the discovery of the ngoma "instilled pride among many of the Lemba".
 In 2010 Parfitt was invited to address a symposium in Harare on the subject; attendees included the cabinet and vice-president John Nkomo.
 The ngoma has been exhibited at the Zimbabwe Museum of Human Sciences.

-Parfitt subsequently turned his interest to Jewish communities in India and the Pacific.
-His DNA work on the Bene Israel, the origins of whom were obscure, showed that they were descended from males from the Middle East, consistent with their oral histories of origin.
-These successes led other Judaising groups, including the Gogodala tribe of Papua New Guinea, to seek help in determining their own origins.
+Parfitt subsequently wrote about Judaising movements elsewhere in Africa and in 2020 described how knowledge of Black Jewish communities in Africa and particularly the community in Loango had a decisive impact on the development of race theory during the Enlightenment and later.
+Parfitt's pioneering work has contributed to the expanding study of the spread of Judaism and Judaising movements throughout the African continent.

 Other work

-Parfitt's pioneering work has contributed to the expanding study of the spread of Judaism and Judaising movements throughout the African continent.
+Parfitt has a particular interest in eastern Jewish communities.
+He collected DNA which helped unravel the complex history of the Bene Israel community of western India.
+He did archival work on the Jews of Singapore and has recently worked with communities in Indonesia and Papua New Guinea.
 Parfitt's other academic interests have been: the Sephardi/Mizrahi communities of the Muslim world, Jewish-Muslim relations, Hebrew and Hebrew Literature, Judaising movements, Jewish genetic identity and the discourses surrounding it, and Jews in Asia and Africa.
 He has published widely on the margins of the Jewish world.
-His most recent work is on the history of race as it affected blacks and Jews.
-His book on the history of race as it affects Jews and Blacks — Hybrid Hate: Conflations of Antisemitism & Anti-Black Racism from the Renaissance to the Third Reich — was published by Oxford University Press in 2020.
+More recently he has written on general issues concerning the history of racial constructs.
+His widely reviewed book on the history of race as it affects Jews and Blacks — Hybrid Hate: Conflations of Antisemitism & Anti-Black Racism from the Renaissance to the Third Reich — was published by Oxford University Press in 2021.

-Parfitt has published over 100 articles and written, edited or translated 30 books which have been translated into fifteen languages.
+Parfitt has published over 100 articles and written, edited or translated 32 books which have been translated into fifteen languages.